leeway64/UnethicalLaborPracticesChecker/README.md

 ## Printing the project header and viewing the companies list

-To print the project header ("Freedom for East Turkistan") and also to print out a list of companies who use forced labor from East Turkistan, run:
+To print the project header ("Freedom for East Turkistan") and also a list of companies who use forced labor from East Turkistan, run:

 ```bash
 julia --project=. src/UnethicalLaborPracticesChecker.jl print-companies